fairscape/fairscape.github.io/demo/python.md

 # Introduction

 In this demo we will upload some sample data to FAIRSCAPE, upload a script that takes the sum of the uploaded data, and run the script on the data.
 This demo will cover registering a container with FAIRSCAPE that can then be used to perform the computation.
+For instructions about how to write a script that can run on FAIRSCAPE visit the [Sample Script](https://github.com/fairscape/computation/blob/master/Sample%20Job/sample-script.py).

 **Service Defintions**